Trail Companion Guide

 โ Requires connection

-Map tiles you haven't previously viewed (appear blank), resource thumbnail images (if not loaded), Directions and Website links, the Share Position feature
+Map tiles you haven't previously viewed (appear blank), resource thumbnail images (if not loaded), Directions and Website links, the Share Position feature, community actions (ratings, reviews, verifications, reports, new stops).

 When you come back online, the Trail Companion silently refreshes its data in the background.
 Any resources that have been added or updated since your last connection appear automatically.